Environment of New Zealand: Protected areas

-Nearly 30 percent of the land mass of New Zealand is in public ownership and has some degree of protection.
+Nearly 30 per cent of the land mass of New Zealand is in public ownership and has some degree of protection.
 The level of protection varies according to the land status.
 New Zealand also has nine wilderness areas where air access is limited, numerous "mainland islands" and marine reserves.

 Environmental law

 The roots of New Zealand environmental law can be traced to the common law of Britain.
 The increasing environmental awareness of the 1960s led to a specific body of environmental law that developed in many Western countries including New Zealand.
 Environmental law became more integrated in the 1980s with the passing of the Environment Act 1986 and the Conservation Act 1987.
 These Acts set up the Ministry for the Environment, Parliamentary Commissioner for the Environment and the New Zealand Department of Conservation.

 The most significant Act of Parliament concerning environmental law was the passing of Resource Management Act in 1991.
 Issues under the Act are adjudicated by the Environment Court of New Zealand.